davidlab44/csharp-api/README.md

 # csharp-api
 csharp-api

-this api is linked to a simple sql server 2019 database named 'dfv2' with only a table name 'dbo.products' with 2 columns 'id_Column','name'
+This api is linked to a simple sql server 2019 database named 'dfv2' with only a table name 'dbo.products' with 2 columns 'id_Column','name'

 ![image](https://github.com/davidlab44/csharp-api/assets/49595047/59dae74c-9090-456d-bfab-8a7688c07ea6)